sanzaru/SimpleToast/Documentation/Usage.md

 # SimpleToast Usage

-There are different ways to attach a toast notification to your views.
-The basic usage is similar to well-known SwiftUI view modifiers (e.g., alert or sheet).
-If you are familiar with these, using SimpleToast will be very straightforward.
+There are various ways to attach a toast notification to your views.
+The basic usage is similar to popular SwiftUI view modifiers, such as alert or sheet.
+If you’re familiar with those, using SimpleToast will be straightforward.

 > [!NOTE]
 > The toast always appears at the edges of the view it is attached to.
 Ensure the view has enough space to render the